JM-1683/dallevision-server/README.md

 # dallevision-server
-An Express.JS API that dynamically generates themed image-story pairs and serves them to a client-side interface.
+An Express.JS server that dynamically generates themed image-story pairs and serves them to a client-side interface.

 DalleVision-server autonomously generates (currently just fantasy-)themed image-story pairs, and a rudimentary system to process upvotes on said pairs.